 Stakeholders noted some concerns that a mismatch may arise between the meter reading used by a retailer to bill a customer and that used by a network to bill a retailer due to the use of customer self reads.
-This issue is explored below.

 The existing NERR clauses do not prescribe how customer self reads are to be used regarding network to retailer billing arrangements.